 - If a graduate will need special arrangements due to an acceessiblity need, please contact the Education Advisement Center at (801) 422-3426.

 - We ask guests to withhold applause until each group is finished and an invitation to applaud is given.
 To maintain a professional and dignified atmosphere, guests should not whistle or make disruptive noises during the convocation ceremony.

-Parking will be available in the parking lots at the Marriott Center and nearby lots around campus.
-Students and guests are asked to leave campus immediately after the convocation ceremony to open up parking spaces for those attending subsequent ceremonies.
-Please plan to take pictures before the ceremony or on a differnet day.
+Students and guests are asked to leave campus immediately after the convocation ceremony to free parking spaces for those attending subsequent ceremonies.
+Please plan to take pictures around campus before the ceremony or on a different day.

 - Meet with your advisor from the Education Advisement Center (EAC) 1-2 semesters ahead of your estimated graduation time to make sure all requirements are fulfilled by the time you graduate.